Cowabunga!!! I am back with this amazing free Sock Ninja Turtle Toy Pattern which was inspired by the cartoon Teenage Mutant Ninja Turtles!

 We are Sock Ninja Turtles, Michelangelo, Leonardo, Raphael and ….. hey, where is Donatello?

-If you are not familiar with our name, mask color and character, please read it up on the 1st page of this tutorial.
+If you are not familiar with our name, mask color and character, please read it up at the beginning of this sewing pattern.